 2013 Ford Edge Review

-The 2013 Ford Edge has a smooth ride, attractive exterior and good fuel economy.
-However, reviewers have complaints about its available MyFord Touch infotainment controls.
+Test drivers say the 2013 Ford Edge has a smooth ride, an attractive exterior and good fuel economy.
+However, they have complaints about its available MyFord Touch infotainment controls.

-Auto writers like the Ford Edge’s performance, especially its fuel-sipping Ecoboost four-cylinder engine.
+Reviewers like the 2013 Edge’s performance, especially its fuel-sipping Ecoboost four-cylinder engine.
 At 21/30 mpg city/highway, models with the Ecoboost engine get better fuel economy than almost any other SUV in its class.
-Plus, critics say the Edge’s handling is composed and smooth in most trims, and they say its precise steering and braking make it especially maneuverable for an SUV.
+Plus, critics say the Ford Edge’s handling is composed and smooth in most trims, and they say its precise steering and braking make it especially maneuverable for an SUV.
 However, reviewers note that the Sport model has a significantly rougher ride, due to its 22-inch wheels.

 The Ford Edge is the 2013 Best 2-Row Midsize SUV for the Money because it has the best combination of ownership costs and positive reviews in its class.

-For the most part, test drivers like the 2013 Ford Edge’s interior, saying it has high-quality cabin materials, logically-placed controls and a good-looking dash design.
+For the most part, auto writers like the Ford Edge’s interior, saying it has high-quality cabin materials, logically-placed controls and a good-looking dash design.
 However, despite this year’s updates to the MyFord Touch touch-screen infotainment controls, test drivers write that the system is still complicated, buggy and confusing to learn.
 Otherwise, though, they say the cabin is roomy and comfortable.

 - "Thanks to its well-rounded nature, the 2013 Ford Edge is one of the top choices for a midsize crossover SUV.” -- Edmunds